kennethtegrado/data-structures-in-javascript/readme.md

     -   Arrangement of node is from first visit to last visit
 -   PostOrder
     -   Arrangement of node is from last visited

+#### InOrder vs PreOrder vs PostOrder

+-   InOrder is good if we want to see a sorted value of our nodes in a tree
+-   PreOrder is a good way to export our tree structure in a way that it can easily be replicated

+### Comparisons of the different ways to traverse a tree

+-   Breadth-first search is the best if we are dealing with a tree that are narrower (number of children per level is very low) but deeper because its implementation allows lower space complexity
+-   Depth-first search is the best if we are dealing with a tree that is wide (number of children per level is high) but less deep because its implementation allows lower space complexity.

+# Heaps

+is a **complete binary tree** that satisifes <u>_the heap invariant_</u> where any given node is:

+-   Max Binary heap - parent nodes are always larger than child nodes
+-   Min Binary heap - parent nodes are always smaller than child nodes